drstearns/tutorials/src/dom/index.md

 ### Getting/Setting the Value of an Input

-The [`<input>`](http://www.w3schools.com/tags/tag_input.asp) element is used for gather input from the user, but it is a self-closing tag, and thus doesn't have any content.
+The [`<input>`](http://www.w3schools.com/tags/tag_input.asp) element is used to gather input from the user, but it is a self-closing tag, and thus doesn't have any content.
 The value the user types into the input is actually stored in a `value` property which you can get or set.
 This property is updated every time the user types into the input.

 ```javascript
 //get a reference to the input with the class name `name-input`